Data Management Glossary

 Considerations for AWS Snowball Edge

-Enterprises have two options:
+Enterprises have two options for AWS Snowball:

-- Snowball Edge Storage Optimized devices provide both block storage and Amazon S3-compatible object storage, and 40 vCPUs.
+- AWS Snowball Edge Storage Optimized devices provide both block storage and Amazon S3-compatible object storage, and 40 vCPUs.
 They are well suited for local storage and large scale-data transfer.
 It’s possible to combine up to 12 devices together and create a single S3-compatible bucket that can store nearly 1 petabyte of data.

 - Snowball Edge Compute Optimized devices provide 52 vCPUs, block and object storage, and an optional GPU for use cases including machine learning and full motion video analysis.